Gustavo-Bratfisch/data_science/Fraud_Detection/README.md

 In this project we seek to help the Blocker Fraud enterprise to detect the fraud transactions.

-A empresa vai receber: The company will receive: 25% of the value of each transaction truly detected as fraud.
+The company will receive: 25% of the value of each transaction truly detected as fraud.
 5% of the value of each transaction detected as fraud, but the transaction is truly legitimate.

 However it returns 100% of the value to the customer, for each transaction detected as legitimate, however the transaction is truly a fraud.